bsutton/sounds/README.md

 ```

 ## SoundRecorderUI
-Soundss contains a standard SoundRecorderUI widget that allows you to record.
+Sounds contains a standard `SoundRecorderUI` widget that allows you to record.

 ```dart